DiamondDolby/eye-controlled-mouse/README.md

 - **Click delay** is hardcoded to 1 second (`time.sleep(1)`) to avoid multiple triggers — tune this if needed.

-## 📷 Demo

-> Add demo video or GIF here if available.

 ## 🤖 Future Improvements